-In 2014, we initiated a qualified defined contribution retirement savings plan (the "401(k) Plan"), pursuant to which our employees, including our named executive officers, are able to contribute a percentage of their annual compensation on a pre- and post-tax basis, up to the limits prescribed by the Internal Revenue Service.
+Since 2014, the Company has offered a tax-qualified defined contribution retirement savings plan (401(k) Plan), pursuant to which our employees, including our named executive officers, are able to contribute a percentage of their annual compensation on a pre- and post-tax basis, up to the limits prescribed by the Internal Revenue Service.
 Each pay period, we offer a 401(k) Company matching contribution for eligible employees who participate in the 401(k) Plan, including our named executive officers, of up to 4% of an employee's eligible compensation.
 Generally, "eligible compensation" used for purposes of calculating contributions under the 401(k) Plan is the amount paid to the employee as base salary, overtime earnings, bonuses and commissions.
-Each of our named executive officers was eligible to participate in the 401(k) Plan in 2014.
+Each of our named executive officers was eligible to participate in the 401(k) Plan in 2015.